 - One Piece: If they're not badass, THEY SUCK AND ARE ANNOYING AND WEAK, no questions asked.
 Apparently, to many fans it matters not if a character is intelligent, has a wonderful heart, or has a strong moral compass.
 And never mind that many of the badasses on this show never would have gotten anywhere or would be dead by now if not for the 'weak' characters.

 - Puella Magi Madoka Magica : Madoka Kaname is condemned by the fanbase for being emotionally crushed by all that happens to her at the start.
 These fans focus on Madoka's justified grief at the situation without taking into account that Madoka is a firmly proactive protagonist, saving people from unwittingly killing themselves at the hands of a witch, singlehandedly trying to stop Sayaka from fighting, and trying to convince Homura to team up with Sayaka for her benefit; all of this meant to establish that trying one's best to do what's right doesn't always result in a happy ending.
-The ending makes it a Defied Trope, as she rescues herself from the scrappy heap without becoming a badass.
-She essentially saves everyone with The Power of Love, by Rules Lawyering herself into goddessdom.
+The ending makes it a Defied Trope, as she rescues herself from the scrappy heap without becoming a badass, although what she actually did is awesome in itself: She essentially saves everyone with The Power of Love, by Rules Lawyering herself into goddessdom.

 - A Certain Magical Index: One of the reasons why many fans like Mikoto more than main heroine Index is that the former is a living rail gun and the latter is a living library.
 Sure, their difference in personality has something to do with it but the fact that Index is a more passive and usually non-combat character while Mikoto is an Action Girl definitely had impact.
 Thing is, Index can be Badass Adorable when she wants to.
 People just ignore that.